ShihabHT/Car_Game/README.md

 # Car_Game
-Note : This project is a demostration of python class.
+Note : This project is a demonstration of python class.
 The travel distance from odometer is not correct.
 I didn't apply right formula to all these.

 This project was created just to test python classes...